SonuKumar7065/Water-Quality-Monitoring-ML-Project/README.md

   - Correlation heatmap
   - Count plot for potable vs non-potable water
   - Comparative boxplots (e.g., pH vs Potability, Hardness vs Potability)
+- Saved cleaned dataset as cleaned_water_potability.csv
+- Saved notebook as Week2_Water_Quality.ipynb.
 - 🔎 Key Insights
   - Dataset had missing values → imputed successfully.
   - Dataset is imbalanced → fewer potable samples compared to non-potable.
   - Some features (pH, Hardness, Sulfate) show clear impact on water Potability.
   - Outliers exist in some columns (e.g., Solids, Hardness) which may affect model performance.
   - Cleaned dataset is now ready for Week 3: Model Building.

 ## 🚀 How to Run
+1. Clone this repository or download the files.
-1. Open Google Colab
+2. Open Google Colab or Jupyter Notebook.
-2. Upload the notebook from `notebooks/Week1_Water_Quality.ipynb`
+3. Upload and run the notebooks from the notebooks/ folder.
-3. Run all cells
+4. Install dependencies using: pip install -r requirements.txt